disc0ver-csu/csu-cs-wiki/README-en.md

 ## Courses List

-(We need contributors to proofreading the translation :) Join us! )
+(We need contributors to proofread the translation :) Join us! )

-Now we have these courses available.
+These courses are available at present.

 <!-- Remeber to change the links after reconstraction -->